thomaspernet/GoogleDrive-python/README.md

 5. Look the three dots at the right side of the windows and click **Create**
 6. Select **JSON** and click **Create**

 The service account JSON file is downloaded.
-You need this file each time you want to connect to GCS.
-The filename looks like `valid-pagoda-XXXXXX.json`
+You need this file each time you want to connect to GCP.
+The filename looks like `valid-pagoda-XXXXXX.json` if you haven't renamed your project.

 It will give enough flexibility to read data in GCS and BigQuery.
 You can tailor-made the role for each user.
 For instance, allow only certain users to access some data.